 Identifying Future Research Projects: For science-intensive rules, agencies should use the results of uncertainty analysis to identify specific types of future research projects that will best advance understanding of the regulatory options.
 This identification of research questions and assignment of priorities should influence the agencies’ research agendas as well as provide a basis for establishing future checkpoints.

 Agency Staff Authorship Rights: Agency staff members play an important role in producing their respective agencies’ scientific analyses.
-Agency managers should consider providing staff with some form of consensual authorship right or attribution for reports or analyses to which they contribute in a significant way.
+Agency managers should provide staff with some form of consensual authorship right or attribution for reports or analyses to which they contribute in a significant way.
 Such rights should be acknowledged for all staff authors who contributed in a significant way to a technical or scientific report, including economists, lawyers, and other nonscientists.
 In a similar vein, reviewers and other contributors should also be identified by name and general contribution.

 Encouraging Debate: Agencies should encourage vigorous debate among scientists and should explore ways of incorporating the diversity of that debate in any resulting work product.
 Employees should be allowed and encouraged to publish their scientific work in the peer reviewed literature, provided that confidential governmental deliberations are not compromised.
 In all cases and regardless of the public availability of these discussions, dissenting staff members should be protected from reprisals.